valdroz/devon50sales/README.md

 ## Prepare your local play ground

+TODO: Document `podman` installation procedure and the use.

 1. If not done already, install "Docker Desktop" on your local computer.
 Follow instructions at https://www.docker.com/get-started

 2. Build Docker image next for OC SandBox, like so: